lmarkus/lmarkus.github.io/_posts/2014-12-29-Grunt-Sanity.md

 </pre>

-It's got two modules, and let's say that our build process only cares about Linting the files.
+It's got two modules, and let's say that our build process only cares about linting the files.

 The gruntfile might look something like this: